 For complex projects the design team will include a number of professional disciplines – the architect, quantity surveyor, structural, electrical and mechanical engineers are the most usual contributors.

-All design team fees are normally paid for separately in addition to the architect's fee.
-If your practice is appointed as lead consultant, he/she will co-ordinate all the information provided by the rest of the team and incorporate that into the design and production drawings.
+All design team fees are normally paid for separately in addition to the architect’s fee.
+If your architect is appointed as lead consultant, he/she will coordinate all the information provided by the rest of the team and incorporate that into the design and Finding a Contractor

-At the end of the design process, a number of contractors usually receive a 'bill of quantities', together with a set of drawings with which to produce a cost for the project.
-The bill lists all the items and activities required to build the project as shown on the drawings (e.g., lay 100 bricks here, build in 50 windows there) and the number of items listed depends on the scale of project.
+At the end of the design process, a number of contractors usually receive a Bill of Quantities, together with a set of drawings with which to produce a cost for the project.
+The Bill lists all the items and activities required to build the project as shown on the drawings (e.g., lay 100 bricks here, build in 20 windows there) and the number of items listed depends on the scale of project.

-Each contractor puts his price against each item on the bill, which is based upon an estimate of how long it will take to carry out each item and the cost of materials required, together with added sums for overheads and a percentage for profit.
-The level of profit will be influenced by how each contractor expects his competitors to price and thus there is no 'proper price' for a building: only what a given contractor decides at one particular time.
+Each contractor puts his price against each item on the Bill, which is based upon an estimate of how long it will take to carry out each item and the cost of materials required, together with added sums for overheads and a percentage for profit.
+The level of profit will be influenced by how each contractor expects their competitors to price and thus there is no ‘proper price’ for a building, only what a given contractor decides at one particular time.